pcastellanoescuder/POMAShiny/app/mds/help.md

 -   Second/Left-hand column must be sample group/factor (e.g. treatment)
     =\> green
--   Covariates (optional): From the third column (included) users can also include several experiment covariates =\> purple
+-   Covariates (optional): From the third column (included) users can also include several study covariates =\> purple

-Once this file has been uploaded, users can select desired rows in the “Target File” panel table to create a subset of the whole uploaded data.
-If this selection is done, only selected rows are analyzed in POMAShiny, if not (default) all uploaded data are analyzed.
+Once target file has been uploaded, users can select those rows that will be analyzed in the “Target File” panel.
+If any selection is done, only selected rows will be analyzed in POMAShiny, if not (default) all rows (samples) will be included in the analysis.

 <img src="pix/target.png" width="80%"/>